SachaIZADI/colorful-world-pix2pix/README.md

 <img src = "/media/loss_curve.png" height="200">

 - We visualized the evolution during training of the colorization of an example from outside the train set.
-We clearly see the

 <img src = "/media/color_evolution.gif" height="250">